netlify-templates/victor-hugo/site/content/press/the-promise-of-behavioral-economics-for-health.md

 ---
-articlename: The Promise of Behavioral Economics for Health
+title: The Promise of Behavioral Economics for Health
 date: 2017-02-20T13:06:24-05:00
 summary: >-
   The promise of behavioral economics for health is that many of the same